 The only downside to being abrasion-resistant is that the flexibility and the stretch of the line will be lessened.
 Being a tradeoff, stretch versus abrasion resistance is a personal choice and should be decided based on how and where you fish.

-One factor that monofilament line has it that it is a solid strand making it denser than braided but not as dense as fluorocarbon.
-Because of the moderate density of monofilament line, it sinks rather quickly, making this line perfect for jigging and bottom bait setups.
+One factor that monofilament line has is that it is a solid strand making it denser than braided but not as dense as fluorocarbon.
+Because of the moderate density of the monofilament line, it sinks rather quickly, making this line perfect for jigging and bottom bait setups.

 - Quick sinking

 - Large variety of colors and pound tests

 - Does not absorb shock as well as other brands